TalRasha125/TalRashas-PD2-Item-Filter/README.md

 # TalRashas-PD2-Item-Filter <br>
-TalRasha's PD2 Item Filter version 2.0 updated March 26, 2021 <br>
+TalRasha's PD2 Item Filter version 2.0 updated March 31, 2021 <br>
-3/26<br>
+3/31<br>
+Changed look of armor and weapons with ed
+Changed from three $ symbols to one on items worth 35k gold 3/26<br>
 Added Dclone items to filters
 3/23<br>